kimjust6/Portfolio/README.md

 # Portfolio Web Application In React

-This is my portfolio application that is made in React.js
+This is my portfolio application that showcases my projects Coded in React.js